BEEF LIVER BALLS

 Many owner buy dog food in bulk bags, and leave these open or in heat or in sunlight.
 If the dog food doesn't get spoiled in the transit from America or from the Australian factory to the dog store, then poor owner storage methods will surely complete the spoiling.

-Since the 1950's dog food manufactures learnt that if they advertise a big chunk of meat on a label and hardly put any inside the container (use TVP's in wet food and colouring in dry food) they will make great profits.
+Since the 1950's dog food manufactures learned that if they advertise a big chunk of meat on a label and hardly put any inside the container (use TVP's in wet food and colouring in dry food) they will make great profits.

 They have also convinced dog owners, and some suspect celebrity vets, that dogs are mostly herbivores.
 Dogs are still 90% carnivore and thrive on a meat, offal and bone diet.
 I have shown this many times in many articles on this site via scientific tests performed by a brave few.
 But because universities sponsored by dog food companies are willing to speak out about in appropriate vegetable based dog food.
 And the dog food labs continue to spend millions in learning how to trick dogs into over eating.
 The owners continue to believe they are doing the best by their dogs by feeding them mainly a vegetable diet.